 There’s something undeniable about the billionaire lifestyle that lends itself perfectly to celebrations of any kind.
 As such, the ‘Gatsby era’ has become one of the most popular themes for events in recent years.

 The Champagne Lifestyle

 Of course, central to any Great Gatsby theme is flowing drinks.

 Ironically, the Prohibition era which attempted to ban alcohol had quite the opposite effect with underground parties in full swing.
-As a result, today we have an inspired list of cocktails from the 1920s, laced with gin, rye and of course, champagne!
+As a result, today we have an inspired list of cocktails from the 1920s, laced with gin, rye, and of course, champagne!

-Champagne has long been a favourite for those in well-heeled circles.
+Champagne has long been a favorite for those in well-heeled circles.
 When the first cork was popped in 1696, ‘bubbly’ became a hit with drink aficionados.
 Indeed, it has always held a certain cachet, associated with high-profile events and people.
 Tinged with a hint of danger while opening, it is also the perfect symbol of all things Gatsby.
 And while some drinks go in and out of fashion, champagne remains a true classic.

-But presentation is just as important as pour, as anyone in corporate event hire will tell you.
+But the presentation is just as important as the pour, as anyone in corporate event hire will tell you.
 So, it’s no surprise that one of the hottest trends then and now is a champagne tower.

 Raising a Glass